SKA HISTORY – PAST, PRESENT AND FUTURE

 Committed to melding the best of what the SKA has achieved with the brightest hope for what this endearing organization can become, the NBOA stands firmly committed to these core principles:

 Providing maximum visibility and benefit for the dedicated anglers who continue to support SKA competition.

 Promoting the sponsors who graciously invest in this sport.

 Advancing environmental stewardship of the magnificent natural resources that grace us with a worthy challenge.

 It's a new day at the SKA with new ideas and new objectives; but none of this would be possible without the foundational years of this great organization and the combined influences of the many fine anglers who have braved the big waters in search of a toothy opponent.

 The tales would lack their briny essence if we had not seen the ups and downs of growth and expansion.

 The face of the sport simply wouldn't wear the same weathered confidence had we not lived through the winds of change.

 Our complete story is a work in progress that is only possible with anglers like you.
-We hope to see you along the Trail this year as we head back to Fort Pierce, FL for the National Championship.
-The bite’s on, so grab your gear and step aboard.
+The bite's on, so grab your gear and step aboard.
 See you at the Scales!